bluemind-net/bm-agent/README.md

 You can disable a port redirection by calling the same URL using the HTTP method DELETE.

+If you configured the storePath in your server configuration, the applied commands will be restored after an application restart.

 # Embedding bm-agent-client or bm-agent-server

 Both, client and server, can be embedded in your Java application and used as a library by adding following artifacts to your dependencies: